chelahmy/harubi/docs/read.md

 ## Notes

-The read() function is not designed to replace SQL SELECT. harubi is only interested in object-relational maping (ORM).
-Thus, many relational models for SELECT are not directly supported.

-The read() function simplifies the process to read records from the database based on the ORM principle.
-It also sanitizes almost all inputs so that to protect the database from the SQL injection attack.
+The read() function generalizes SQL constructs to read records from a database with simple conditions.
+However, it does not support complex SQL queries.
+The read() function sanitizes most inputs so that to protect the database from the SQL injection attack.

 ## See Also